Which Social Media Analytics Course Best Advances Your Marketing Skills in 2025?

 How Courses Relate to Each Other

-- Taking UWash’s Social Media Data Analytics helps you build skills in text mining.
+- Taking UWash’s Social Media Data Analytics course helps you build skills in text mining and social media data analysis.

-- The LinkedIn Learning ROI course teaches attribution math using real campaign data.
+- The LinkedIn Learning ROI course teaches you attribution math using real campaign data and how to translate social media metrics into actionable business insights.

-- Purdue’s course walks you through building dashboards in Tableau using actual client data.
+- Purdue’s course walks you through building dashboards in Tableau, using actual client data to track social media analytics and measure campaign performance.

 Data Points That Help You Choose